 Allowing your steaks to come up to room temperature will make it easier to achieve a crisp sear on the outside, and a more even cook through to the center.
 We recommend taking your elk steaks out of the refrigerator at least two hours prior to cooking, making sure to cover them with a plate or plastic wrap to prevent oxidation or contamination

 Whether using a grill or a sauté pan, giving your cooking surface plenty of time to warm to an even medium heat will yield the best results for cooking elk steaks.
-You can test for appropriate heat by flicking a few drops of water onto the heated surface; if they sizzle and evaporate immediately, you’re ready to throw your elk steaks on.

-Thanks to its low fat content and refined flavor, elk steaks are easier to overcook than beef steaks.
-Err on the side of caution, searing for 4 to 6 minutes per side, and avoid over seasoning with marinades or spices.
-If you follow all of these suggestions, we’re confident that you’ll see why elk enjoys a great reputation among steak lovers.
+Thanks to its low-fat content and refined flavor, elk steaks are easier to overcook than beef steaks.
+Err on the side of caution, searing for 4 to 6 minutes per side, and avoid over-seasoning with marinades or spices.